Tiling dense hypergraphs: Dirac-type results for hypergraphs -- Proofs

 \subsection{Beyond codegree}

 We conclude this section by showing \cref{thm:k-partite}.
-The constructions for the lower bounds are similar the ones of Han, Zang and Zhao~\cite{HZZ17} and can be found in \cref{sec:constructions}.
+The constructions for the lower bounds are similar to the ones of Han, Zang and Zhao~\cite{HZZ17} and can be found in \cref{sec:constructions}.
 In the following, we focus on the upper bounds.
 We derive the space threshold of \cref{thm:k-partite} by applying a result of Grosu and Hladk{\`y}~\cite{GH12}.
+Recall from \cref{sec:tilings-via-linkgraphs} that $\th_0^{}(\SpaF{F};\beta)$ is the edge density that forces an $F$-tiling of size $\beta$.

 \begin{theorem}[Grosu--Hladk{\`y}] Let $F$ be a bipartite graph with parts of size ${m}_1 \leq {m}_2$.
 Then for any $0< \beta \leq 1/({m}_1+{m}_2)$, we have $\th_0^{}(\SpaF{F};\beta) \leq \max\left\{1-(1-\beta {m}_1)^2,\,(\beta ({m}_1+{m}_2))^2 \right\}.$ \end{theorem}